TNBakke/employee_attrition/README.md

 ### Raw Data Review

-After loading the dataset in to a Pandas DataFrame in Python, I discovered the following attributes:
+After loading the dataset in to a Pandas DataFrame in Python, here is how the data looks and my main takeaways:

+INSERT TABLE HERE

 * Dataset includes a total of 1470 rows (i.e. Employees) and 35 columns (i.e. Features)
 * There are several columns that include categorical values: BusinessTravel, Department, EducationField, JobRole, and Marital Status